Turmeric: Phytochemistry

 Turmeric powder is about 60–70% carbohydrates, 6–13% water, 6–8% protein, 5–10% fat, 3–7% dietary minerals, 3–7% essential oils, 2–7% dietary fiber, and 1–6% curcuminoids.
 The golden yellow color of turmeric is due to curcumin.

 Phytochemical components of turmeric include diarylheptanoids, a class including numerous curcuminoids, such as curcumin, demethoxycurcumin, and bisdemethoxycurcumin.
-Curcumin constitutes up to 3.14% of assayed commercial samples of turmeric powder (the average was 1.51%); curry powder contains much less (an average of 0.29%).
+Curcumin constitutes an average of 3.14% by weight of assayed commercial samples of turmeric powder; curry powder contains much less (an average of 0.29%).
 Some 34 essential oils are present in turmeric, among which turmerone, germacrone, atlantone, and zingiberene are major constituents.

 Uses

 Culinary

 Turmeric is one of the key ingredients in many Asian dishes, imparting a mustard-like, earthy aroma and pungent, slightly bitter flavor to foods.
-It is used mostly in savory dishes, but also is used in some sweet dishes, such as the cake sfouf.
+It is used mostly in savory dishes, but also is used in some sweet dishes, such as the Lebanese cake sfouf.
 In India, turmeric leaf is used to prepare special sweet dishes, patoleo, by layering rice flour and coconut-jaggery mixture on the leaf, then closing and steaming it in a special utensil (chondrõ).
 Most turmeric is used in the form of rhizome powder to impart a golden yellow color.
-It is used in many products such as canned beverages, baked products, dairy products, ice cream, yogurt, yellow cakes, orange juice, biscuits, popcorn, cereals, sauces, and gelatin.
+It is used in many products such as canned beverages, baked products, dairy products, ice cream, yogurt, yellow cakes, orange juice, biscuits, popcorn, cereals and sauces.
 It is a principal ingredient in curry powders.
 Although typically used in its dried, powdered form, turmeric also is used fresh, like ginger.
-It has numerous uses in East Asian recipes, such as a pickle that contains large chunks of fresh soft turmeric.